Metal Base Heat Dissipation Board

 - Obtaining a conductive pattern by flat machine grinding of a metalized relief;

 - A way to ensure the high flatness of the metal core of the PP (non-flatness is no more than 1 micron), which is preserved during the process of manufacturing the PP;

 - A group method for making any holes in the core of the PP and cutting the PP along the contour by electrochemical milling without burrs and deformation of the base (process speed – 0.5 mm / min);

 - Temperature-resistant compound-photoresist, which allows metallization of a conductive pattern at temperatures up to 175 ° C and combines the properties of a photoresist and a durable insulating compound.
 Moreover, the compound-photoresist after the implementation of the photolithographic function of forming the pattern remains on the PCB as a structural material in the form of a matrix enclosing a conductive pattern;

 - Highly porous grinding wheels that allow grinding soft metals (copper, nickel, aluminum, etc.) and polymers at the same time.

-Efficiency of Metal Core PCB Bord Manufacturers Technology
+The efficiency of Metal Core PCB Board Manufacturers Technology

 2.The new technology and design of the board make it possible to almost completely eliminate interconnecting holes with contact pads and replace them with transition posts with a contact pad size up to 150 microns.